-PCAM-24: A Phase-Centric Action Model
+PCAM-24: A Phase-Centric Action Model v2.0

-For Deterministic Interactive Simulation
+For Deterministic Semantic Simulation

 Abstract

-📄 YAML Data Standard v1.0 Available
+📄 YAML Data Standard v2.0 Available

 1. Introduction